Nation Magazine v. United States Department of Defense: Background

 The Gulf War was a sixth month conflict between Iraq and 30 nations led by the United States in order to liberate Kuwait.
-It was a very highly televised conflict, but the press was very restricted in its access of information.
+It was a very highly televised conflict, but the press was restricted in its access of information.

 The Nation Magazine is a weekly magazine dedicated to reports on politics and culture.
 It is the oldest continuously published weekly magazine in the United States and calls itself "The Flagship of the Left."

 Press pools were first implemented in the Russo-Japanese war in 1904, and first in the United States in the Panama Invasion in 1989.
 According to Matthew J. Jacobs' essay "Assessing the Constitutionality of Press Restrictions in the Persian Gulf War," the press often voiced three complaints: 1) Because of the small number of spots in the Gulf War press pools, not all publications' crew members had access to the pools and small, offbeat publications had no access whatsoever.
 2) The military continued to closely survey those in the pool; it was as if the press pools were "prearranged field trips."
 3) The military used the pool system as rewards and punishments to journalists, giving them access or denying them access based on what they had written before.

-The Case
+The case

 The Nation Magazine filed suit against the United States Department of Defense, saying that the press pools violated their First and Fifth Amendment rights, emphasizing that press pools infringe of their news gathering privileges bestowed upon them by the First Amendment.
 They argued that the press had a First Amendment right to unlimited access in a foreign arena where U.S. forces are involved.
 They also argued that they are serving the American public, which has a right to know the affairs of the U.S. military.

 The Department of Defense argued that the First Amendment does not restrict them from barring journalists from the battlefield and claimed that the primary purpose of the press pools is to develop "a cooperative arrangement designed to balance the media's desire for unilateral coverage with...the responsibility to maintain operational security, protect the safety of the troops, and prevent interference with military operations" (The Nation Magazine v.
 U.S. Dep't of Defense, 762 F. Supp.
 1558 S.D.N.Y.
 1991).

 The South District Court of New York had to determine three things applied to make a ruling on the case: First, that the plaintiffs (the Nation) had "standing."
 A plaintiff has standing if he "has suffered an actual or threatened injury which is fairly traceable to the defendant's conduct and which is likely to be redressed by a favorable decision."
 The Court found that "distinct and palpable" claims and there was "no question" the Nation was denied access to press pools.
 Thus, the Court concluded the plaintiffs had sufficient standing.